discretize/discretize-guides/builds/guardian/condi-willbender/index.md

 </Warning>

 The <Specialization name="Willbender" text="Condition Willbender"/> is a strong build for guardian.
 It has high damage, CC and mobility making it a strong choice for all groups.
-It alsocan easily slot more supportive utility skills allowing you to provide yourself and your party wwith <Boon name="Stability"/>, <Boon name="Aegis"/> and reflects easily.
+It also can easily slot more supportive utility skills allowing you to provide yourself and your party wwith <Boon name="Stability"/>, <Boon name="Aegis"/> and reflects.

 <Divider text="Equipment"/>